Shahed 129: Design

 Given that Iran regularly makes misleading claims about their UAVs, and that Shahed-129 made no known drone strikes for its first four years of flight, there were long doubts about the Shahed-129's claim to be a legitimate strike UAV.
 Since 2016, there is a general consensus that it is a legitimate UCAV capable of lethal force.

 In the foreground are two Sadid-345 precision-guided munitions.
-To the rear is a Shahed 129, and to the left (blue) a Shahed 121.
+To the rear is a Shahed 129, and to the left a blue Shahed 121.

 Though the Shahed 129 airframe is likely capable of its claimed 1700 km combat range, it relies on a ground control station, which Iranian state media say is limited to a 200 km datalink.
 Independent analysts are more positive, saying the effective range is likely 300–400 km, but are clear that the drone's reliance on a ground station severely circumscribes its effective range.
 Other experts say the Shahed 129's datalink could likely not reach even 200 km.
 The drone can use an autopilot system, similar to that used on the Karrar UAV, to follow predefined way-points beyond its control station's communication range.
 The Shahed is claimed to have a 24-hour endurance, which is considered plausible but has not been independently verified.